The best way and commonly practiced way in getting to Malapascua Island is to be in Cebu City in the first place.

 There are two kinds of small boats (outrigger boats, which we also call 'pumpboats' are being commonly used to transport goods and passengers to and from smaller island.

-From Maya Port, a small port where you get off from your land transport, you can hire a private boat from Php1,000 and above.
+From Maya Port, a small port where you get off from your land transport, you can hire a private boat from Php1,000 and above rate.

 However, it is also great to take the public boat which is cheaper and more fun.
-The cost for public boat ride is only about Php50 (as of the writing).
+The cost for a public boat ride is only about Php50 (rate changes over time).

 Beware of scams.
-They pretend to be official guides and lure you to arranging a resort/room and say bad things about the others because they are paid as commissioners by other businesses.
+Some guys pretend to be official guides and lure you to arranging a resort/room and say bad things about the others because they are paid as commissioners by other businesses.
 (On personal note, Filipinos are generally helpful and very friendly!)

-Porters can carry your luggage for 20pesos per bag.
+Porters can carry your luggage for an amount they offer (per bag or item).
+Depending on the size of your luggage, it costs less than a hundred pesos.
 Certainly, you can give more if you wish to.

 Other Options for Maya Port Direction

-You can easily take a bus anywhere from Cebu or a V-hire (mini-van) from their terminals in places such as Shoe Mart (SM) or Ayala Shopping Malls for Bogo City.
-And to go to these shopping centers, you can take a taxi or jeepney.
+You can easily take a bus anywhere from Cebu or a V-hire (mini-van) from their terminals in places such as Shoe Mart (SM) or Ayala Center Cebu (shopping mall) for Bogo City.

 In Bogo, you can then take a jeepney, a motorcab (or motorcycle taxi – a motorbike with a side car or something similar to Tuktuk in Thailand).
-Or, buses are also available for Maya Port from here.
+Buses are also available for Maya Port from Bogo.

 Tips Regarding Cash

-Keep your cash safely close to you or where you can see them.
-Most Filipinos keep or put their valuables right in-front of them, such as their bags or small backpacks, and not on their backs.
+Keep your cash safely close to you or in your safe pockets.
+Most Filipinos keep or put their valuables right in-front of them, such as in their bags or small backpacks, and not on their backs.